A Look Back at the GC-CD Challenge

 - Bordeaux 2 University Institute of Technology – BUT 3

-Topic #2 – Urban Planning
+Topic No. 2 – Urban Planning

 Tied for 5th place overall in the challenge:

-- Nîmes 2 University Institute of Technology – BUT 2 (Urban Planning track)
+- Nîmes 2 University Institute of Technology – BUT 2 (urban planning track)

 Congratulations to all the candidates!